Installment Sales Taxation

 Reporting Gains on Installment Payments

-Installment income from the sale of rental property or of a business is figured on Form 6252, Installment Sale Income, then transferred to Form 4797, Sales of Business Property.
-An election is made to report the entire gain in the year of the sale by reporting the sale on Form 8949, Sales and Other Dispositions of Capital Assets or Form 4797 or both, but not on Form 6252.
+Installment income from the sale of rental property or of a business is figured on Form 6252, Installment Sale Income, then transferred either to Schedule D, Capital Gains and Losses or Form 4797, Sales of Business Property.
+An election is made to report the entire gain by reporting the sale on Form 8949, Sales and Other Dispositions of Capital Assets, or Form 4797 or both, but not on Form 6252.

-If the installment sale was of depreciable property, then the depreciation recapture is taxed in the year of the sale; only the capital gain is reportable on the installment method.
-The depreciation recapture is figured in Part III of Form 4797 and is reported as ordinary income in Part II of that form, and is also used in Part I of Form 6252 to calculate the gross profit percentage.
+If the installment sale was of depreciable property, the depreciation recapture is taxed when sold; only the capital gain is reportable on the installment method.
+The depreciation recapture is figured in Part III of Form 4797 and is reported as ordinary income in Part II of that form.
+It is also used in Part I of Form 6252 to calculate the gross profit percentage.

 The gain portion of the annual payment does not include interest, which is taxed as ordinary income to the seller.
 Instead, interest earned on the installment payments is reported as interest income on Form 1040, U.S. Individual Income Tax Return.
 The allocable gain of each annual installment payment is reported on Form 6252, then the installment income is transferred to Schedule D, Capital Gains and Losses.

-Any scheme designed to increase the amount of money available from an installment sale, such as using escrow accounts or using the installment sale as security for a loan, is reportable as a payment when the proceeds are constructively received.
-Any amount placed in an irrevocable escrow account for the benefit of the seller is deemed constructively received by the seller when the account is established.
+Any scheme designed to increase the amount available from an installment sale, such as using escrow accounts or the installment sale as security for a loan, is reportable as a payment when the proceeds are constructively received.
+Any amount placed in an irrevocable escrow account for the seller's benefit is deemed constructively received by the seller when the account is funded.

 The loan is considered received at the later of when it is received or when the debt becomes secured.